RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 There are three main types of exteriors: fiberglass, painted metal, and metal, all of which can be washed similarly (when in doubt, check the RV owner’s manual for specific cleaning instructions).

-Using a washing mitt, apply a liberal amount of cleaner onto the RV body in small circular motions.
-Remember to use a different mitt for your tires to prevent scratches from forming on the paint.
+Using a washing mitt or sponge, apply a liberal amount of cleaner onto the RV body in small circular motions.

 Rinse off the soap with the hose and wipe the exterior dry with a soft microfiber cloth.